befelix/Safe-RL-Benchmark/README.rst

 Configuration
 ~~~~~~~~~~~~~

-Especially when you try to set up a new environment it is often very usefull
+Especially when you try to set up a new environment it is often very useful
 to get some logging information.
 In `SafeRLBench` there is an easy way to
 setup some global configurations.
 Let us access the global `config` variable: